doveriko/free-donatella/README.md

 ## Backlog
 - Increase speed of enemies and food when the turtle interacts with them.
-- Add an animation everytime the turtle interacts with some element: one type for the rubbish and another one for the food.
-- Add music and sound effect.
 - Add different types of enemies (rubbish) that can substract more than 1 life.
 - Add different types of food that can give a different amount of points.
 - Set the possibility to "win" if the turtle manages to reach a finish lane.